2 The Basics II: Accidentals and Beats

 - Example 2.1.1A: Half steps can occur between a white key and a black key.

 - Example 2.1.1B: Half steps can occur between two white keys only when there is no black key in between.
-This only occurs between two pairs of notes:
+This happens only between two pairs of notes:

 - E and F